hardcamls/zprize/ntt-results.md

 |    BRAM36 |              1344 |                      0 |
 |      URAM |               640 |                      0 |

-### FOM Measurement
+## FOM Measurement

 Here are our FOM numbers.
-As detailed in the evaluation criteria given to us, FOM is computed as $latency * sqrt(Power) * {Unorm}$.
+As detailed in the evaluation criteria provided by Zprize, FOM is computed as $latency * sqrt(Power) * {Unorm}$.
 Note that `N_pipe = 1` for our design, since it can only support 1 evaluation at a time.